Our questions and answers page will help guide you in the right direction

 If you lose your public key, you can still access it with your private key.

-if you lose your private key, you lose access to your wallets funds.
+if you lose your private key, you lose access to your wallet's funds.
+It is crucial to keep your private keys secure and safe.

 if someone discovers your private key, they gain access to your funds.